furrtek/DMG-CPU-Inside/README.md

   * Bit 5 allows software clocking of the CH1 sweep timer when NET03 is high.
 * Bit 0 of FF23 (NR44) can be read.
 It relates to the CH4 prescaler.
 * The current wave RAM address can be read in bits 4~0 of FF1C (NR32) when NET03 is high.
+* The whole chip can be made a slave for an external CPU by using the test pins.
+This was already discovered by @Gekkio and maybe others.
 * Probably other things I missed...

 # PAQ (Potentially Asked Questions)